Feel-Good! | airplanes | animals | architecture | art | auto | cool ads | funny | food | futurism | gadgets | russia | japan

 Don't forget to "leap over cellist", and make "glissando using tip of nose".

-Also, notice the fine print: "Really big notes do not exist", and the 23/4 measure (officially unplayable)
+Also, notice the fine print: "Really big notes do not exist", and the 23/4 measure (which is officially unplayable).

 "Lament of the Introspective Turnbuckle", by Andrew Fielding